My 7 Rules For Naturists Trying To Strike Down Anti-Nudity Legislation

 Gary Mussell has successfully managed several local legislative campaigns and testified before numerous legislative committees over the years, successfully navigating a few bills onto the governor’s desk.

 A 16-year member of Elysium Fields Nudist Park in Topanga Canyon, he served on their Board of Directors for 3 years before it closed in 2001.
 In 2002, he founded the non-profit Southern California Naturist Association (SCNA) and served as its president for 11 years.
-In 2007, he became active in the movement to reopen Bates Beach (at the Ventura-Santa Barbara County line near Carpinteria) to legal clothing-optional use.
+In 2007, he became active in the movement to reopen Bates Beach (at the Ventura-Santa Barbara County line near Carpinteria) to legalize clothing-optional use.
 Currently, he is a member of the Carpinteria Chamber of Commerce.
-Last July he was elected Vice President of the AANR-West region.
+In 2017 he was elected President of the AANR-West region (formerly Vice President).
 He continues to chair its Government Affairs Committee.
 In 2013, he became a Trustee for the BEACHES Foundation.